 “I’m beginning to wonder if things can really change,” a friend told me recently, “or if I can.”

-She’s in full-time ministry and has been walking with God for more than thirty years, but she’s in a tough place emotionally and relationally, and is starting to lose heart.
-I empathized with her struggle, but at the same time felt something rising up inside me: “Yes!
+This friend is in full-time ministry and has been walking with God for more than thirty years, but in her personal life, she’s starting to lose heart.
+I empathized with her struggle, but at the same time felt something rising up inside me that said, “Yes!
 You can absolutely see change in and around you, because that is who God is and what He came to do!”

 When something has been broken for a long time, it’s easy to lose faith that it will ever change.